shanurane/FULLSTACK/README.md

 yarn dev
 ```

-The app will be running at http://localhost:5173.
+The app is running at https://fullstack-nine-delta.vercel.app/.

 ##Usage
 Once the app is running, you can access the admin panel to add projects, clients, and manage contact submissions.
 The project also includes a front-facing landing page that displays projects and client testimonials.